0330 822 0505

 How to remortgage an unencumbered house

-In order to remortgage an unencumbered property, there are some key steps to follow which should help make the process much more straightforward:
+To remortgage an unencumbered property, there are some key steps to follow, which should help make the process much more straightforward:

-Step 1: Calculate your equity and home’s value
+Step 1: Calculate your equity and your home’s value

-Before you begin the remortgage process, it’s important to know exactly where you stand with your finances.
-This will include understanding how much your home is worth and therefore how much equity you’re able to access.
+Before you begin the remortgage process, knowing exactly where you stand with your finances is important.
+This will include understanding how much your home is worth and, therefore, how much equity you’re able to access.

 You can get a fairly reliable estimate by comparing your house against similar properties in the same area that have sold recently, checking the government database, or speaking to a local estate agent.